English Idioms and Expressions

 "He was nervous about signing the agreement because there was a lot at stake"

-"At first I was worried about looking after a baby but after a few weeks I was on automatic pilot!
+"At first I was worried about having to drive through the city every day, but after a few weeks I was on automatic pilot!

 - of no avail